grafana/k6-docs/src/data/markdown/translated-guides/en/03 Using k6 browser/04 Migrating to k6 v0-46.md

 ## Browser options

-In k6 v0.46.0, the need to manually start a browser via `browser.launch()` or `browser.connect()` and set its configuration through these methods has been removed, so this part can simply be omitted from test scripts.
+In k6 v0.46.0, the need to manually start a browser via `chromium.launch()` or `chromium.connect()` and set its configuration through these methods has been removed, so this part can simply be omitted from test scripts.
 Users can still change some browser settings by using environment variables.
 For more information, refer to the [browser module options](/javascript-api/k6-experimental/browser/#browser-module-options) documentation.

 ### Before: